 Select a site in full sun to plant the strawberries.
 The soil should be sandy loam, but strawberries will tolerate sandy or even heavy clay soils.
 Incorporate plenty of organic matter into the soil to help retain moisture.

 Remove the strawberry plants from their nursery pots and soak them in cool water for an hour or so to reduce the potential for shock.
 Dig a hole in the soil and position the plant so that the crown is above the soil line.
 Tamp the soil down lightly at the base of the plant.
 Continue in this vein, spacing additional plants 14 to 16 inches (36-41 cm.) apart in rows that are 35 inches (89 cm.) apart.

 Strawberries have shallow roots that need frequent watering.
 That said, don’t overwater them.
 Stick your finger a half inch (1 cm.) or so into the soil to check and see if it is dry.
 Water the crown of the plant and avoid wetting the fruit.

 Fertilize with a liquid fertilizer that is low in nitrogen.

 Remove the first flowers to give the plant a chance to grow more vigorously and to produce a stronger root system.
 Let the next batch of flowers grow and fruit.

-When winter is approaching, protect the plants by covering them with straw, mulch or the like.
-Well-tended plants should produce for at least 5 years before they will need to be replaced.
+When winter is approaching, protect the plants by covering them with straw, mulch, or the like.
+Well-tended plants should produce for at least five years before they will need to be replaced.